luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 For the final disparity map, a filtering is applied based on the confidence threshold value: the pixels that have their confidence score larger than the threshold get invalidated, i.e. their disparity value is set to zero.
 You can set the confidence threshold with :code:`stereo.initialConfig.setConfidenceThreshold()`.

-Calculate depth using dispairty map
+Calculate depth using disparity map
 ###################################

 Disparity and depth are inversely related.
 As disparity decreases, depth increases exponentially depending on baseline and focal length.
 Meaning, if the disparity value is close to zero, then a small change in disparity generates a large change in depth.
 Similarly, if the disparity value is big, then large changes in disparity do not lead to a large change in depth.